Cold Weather Penguin Camera

 You might also notice that Elvis, one of our king penguins, wears down the feathers in a spot on his belly.
 We believe he's rubbing his belly on the ramps as he gets out of our pools.
 He tends to be one of our heavier penguins.

-Once a year, each penguin will molt, or shed its feather and grown new ones.
+Once a year, each penguin will molt, or shed its feather and grow new ones.
 You’ll be able to tell when this is occurring as it makes the penguins look a little scruffy!

 Home Sweet Home